Effective Procurement of Ground Investigations

 Risk, or the perception of risk is often a key consideration for a client when considering any site for construction and by extension ground investigation.
 This section examines the numerous and varied sources of risk for any ground investigation, and highlights that these can come from the ground itself (soil and rock), ground water, mining and natural cavities and from unexpected sources such as existing structures, archaeology and unexploded ordnance etc.

-James will explain in this section of the webinar the most common procurement approaches, public, private and framework and the processes that are involved with each approach and how each differs.
-He will go on to present how seven key steps in procurement are identified and the importance of Early Contractor Involvement (ECI) as a key to a successful investigation.
+This section explains the most common procurement approaches, public, private and framework and the processes that are involved with each approach and how each differs.
+Seven key steps in procurement are identified and the importance of Early Contractor Involvement (ECI) is highlighted as key to a successful investigation.
+The identification and embedding of deliverable sustainability at an early stage is addressed as a critical opportunity.

 For many ground investigation specialists the conditions of contract is often the most scrutinised document in the procurement process.
 Neil will present on how a well written, properly constructed and ‘transparent’ contract, is beneficial to all the parties involved with a ground investigation, and this section examines how this can be achieved.
 He will also signposts the most appropriate forms of contract for ground investigations.
 The NEC suite of contracts and ICC contract for ground investigation will also be discussed.